What is an Appeal?

 provides the appeals process from decisions of protest committees.

-US Sailing members may download a PDF of The Appeals Book for 2017-2020 from Race Official Publications page.
+US Sailing members may download a PDF of The Appeals Book for 2017-2020 from the Race Officials Publications page.

 Changes to the Appeals Book 2017-2020 since it was put online in January 2017